benknoble/benknoble.github.io/_posts/2024-09-14-benchmarking-pict-equality-pt-2.md

 ## Problems

-In the previous post, I eyeballed distributions from box-and-whisker plots (in addition to relying on reported timings from hyperfine) to determine which is faster.
+In the previous post, I eyeballed distributions from box-and-whisker plots (in addition to relying on reported timings from hyperfine) to determine which method of comparing `pict`s is faster.
 Today, we'll look at addressing two limitations of that approach:

 1. How confident are we that the true mean of relevant measurements is captured by the mean of our sample distribution?
 We'll compute confidence intervals